 1. Tian Tan Buddha

 The Tian Tan Buddha and Po Lin Monastery are located on Lantau Island, one of the 260 odd islands making up Hong Kong.
 I was in Hong Kong for a couple of weeks on business which overlapped a public holiday so I had a long weekend to myself to explore and headed out of the city.
-While Lantau is an island it’s connected to mainland Hong Kong by a bridge so no boat trips required.
+While Lantau is an island it’s connected to mainland Hong Kong by a bridge so no boat trips are required.

 The Tian Tan Buddha is a statue of Amoghasiddhi Buddha who represents the wisdom of perfect practice and overcoming the poison of envy.
 He is shown with his right hand raised in blessing.

 There are 268 steps leading up to the Great Buddha from the Poh Lin Monestary below.
 There are plenty of wide landings to give you space to stop and look around or pretend to take a photo or admire the view while you actually catch your breath.

 Technically you don’t need to walk up, there are plenty of buses going that way but it’s just one of those things you’ll regret if you don’t do it.
 It really is quite impressive climbing the stairs as the Buddha gets more and more impressive in front of you.

 BTW it’s way steeper than it looks so I felt I earned my lunch!

 There are 6 smaller bronze statues around the base holding up their offerings.
 These are known as ‘the offerings of the 6 Devas’.
 The offerings and their symbolism are flowers (charity), incense (morality), lamp (patience), ointments (zeal), fruit (meditation) and music (wisdom), all requirements for entry to nirvana.